ARM Durango (1935)

+Durango was a Mexican ship from the period of World War II and the post-war era, a hybrid of a gunboat and a troopship, also used as a training ship, built in Spain.
+Launched in 1935, it served in the Mexican Navy for 65 years, from 1936 to 2001.
+It was the lead ship of the Durango class, which consisted of two ships.
+The second one was completed in a modified form and acquired by Spain.

 The main armament of the Durango consisted of two 102 mm guns.
 Its full displacement was 2000 t.
 It was initially powered by steam turbines, allowing a speed of 20 kn; these were replaced in the 1960s with diesel engines with an electric transmission.
 The ship could transport up to 490 soldiers and 80 horses.
 It bore the pennant numbers 128, B-1, and B-01.